-"He's going to torture me for the failure to capture you.
-What dear Aunt Bella did to you will be a fucking drop in the ocean compared to my lot later on.
+"He's going to torture me for my failure to capture you.
+What dear Aunt Bella did to you will no doubt be a fucking drop in the ocean compared to my lot later on.
 So don't you dare lecture me about noble!"
-His voice cracked and his lip trembled, and Hermione could see tears of fear shimmering silver in his eyes.
+His voice cracked and his lower lip trembled, and Hermione could see tears of fear well up in his eyes, as they became red-rimmed.
 Draco wasn't lying; he really did expect to be tortured for helping her.
-And that didn't change a damn thing in Hermione's mind.
+And right now that didn't change a damn thing in Hermione's mind.

 "Come on, Harry!"
 Bill urged as Hermione laid her hand on Dobby's back.
-House elf magic didn't operate by the same rules as human magic, and apparently one benefit was that Dobby could apparate past the Malfoy's wards, taking humans out too, using side-along apparition.
-Her eyes met Ron's as they all jostled together and she saw horror and empathy written over Ron's face.
+House elf magic didn't operate by the same rules as human magic, and apparently one benefit was that Dobby could apparate past the Malfoy's wards, taking humans out too using side-along apparition.
+Her eyes met Ron's as they all jostled together and she saw horror and empathy written over Ron's face as his gaze cast over her.
 It was awkward, too intimate, and Hermione dropped her eyes and her cruciatus curse sputtered to a halt.
 Just as Harry reached Dobby, Bella scrambled to a crouch and pulled something glinting silver from her clothing.
 A laugh erupted from her twisted mouth as she threw the silver blade toward them.